thedynamiclinker/sudocode/lib/book/Of Lunduke.md

 _13 Stop bringing meaningless offerings!
     Your incense is detestable to me.
-New Moons, Sabbaths and convocations—
+New Moons, Sabbaths and convocations一
     I cannot bear your worthless assemblies.
 14 Your New Moon feasts and your appointed festivals
     I hate with all my being.